CollectionBuilder/collectionbuilder.github.io/_includes/docs/config-theme/timeline.md

 {% capture timeline-text %}

 {% include bootstrap/alert.md text="The Timeline page is built by year, with each year a row where thumbnail versions of the items appear. **This section will let you determine which years are in the dropdown button at the top right of the Timeline page.
-This button allows a user to jump down the page.** " color="success" %}
+This button allows a user to jump down the page.** " color="info" %}

 - **year-navigation**: Sets the years to appear in Timeline dropdown nav.
 	- *Tip*: If left blank, these will auto-generate.
 (We recommend leaving this blank.)